Iran Sanctions – United States Exits JCPOA

 The reaction of the other partners to the agreement – France, Germany, the UK, China and Russia – is awaited and efforts may be made to maintain the agreement without the participation of the United States, but the re-imposition of U.S. secondary sanctions will in all likelihood deal a fatal blow to the JCPOA and have severe ramifications on the ability of non-US entities to continue trading with Iran.

-A set of initial FAQs were issued by OFAC in the immediate aftermath of President Trump’s announcement and a copy of which can be found here.
+A set of initial FAQs were issued by OFAC in the immediate aftermath of President Trump’s announcement and a copy of which can be found on the Frequently Asked Questions page.
 It seems clear from these that sanctions will not be re-imposed immediately but there will instead be a period of either 90 or 180 days depending on the type of sanctions concerned to allow parties to wind down their activities with Iran.